NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 We will try to solve for all intrinsics but will share the focal length and optical center since we expect them to be very similar.
-If we get good values for the other intrinsics we could do another pass where we don’t share those values in order to find small difference between the two cameras.
+If we get good values for the other intrinsics we could do another pass where we don't share those values in order to find small difference between the two cameras.
 We specify intrinsic scaling limits here.
 The first three pairs are for the focal length and the two optical center values.
 For an optical bar camera, the next three values are for ``speed``,